Bel Fuse: Q1 Earnings Snapshot - NewsBreak

 Bel Fuse: Q1 Earnings Snapshot

 JERSEY CITY, N.J.
-(AP) _ Bel Fuse Inc. (BELFB) on Wednesday reported first-quarter net income of $5.1 million.
+(AP) _ Bel Fuse Inc. (BELFA) on Wednesday reported first-quarter profit of $5.1 million.

-The Jersey City, New Jersey-based company said it had net income of 41 cents per share.
+On a per-share basis, the Jersey City, New Jersey-based company said it had profit of 38 cents.

 The maker of electronic products for circuits posted revenue of $136.7 million in the period.

-Bel Fuse shares have increased 19% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $15.35, a fall of 11% in the last 12 months.
+Bel Fuse shares have increased 42% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $21.35, a climb of 31% in the last 12 months.

 Comments / 0